rbykov04/rb-cc/README.md

 # rb-cc 🚀 (Compiler + IR + VM)

-A toy C compiler written in Haskell, showcasing a 5-stage architecture with a flat stack-based Intermediate Representation (IR), a native x86_64 backend (AT&T syntax), and a dual-runtime execution verification engine.
+A toy C compiler written in Haskell, showcasing a multi-stage architecture with a flat stack-based Intermediate Representation (IR), a native x86_64 backend (AT&T syntax), and a dual-runtime execution verification engine.

 ---